 Drivers with routes that leave from and return to the same city each day are usually paid at the hourly rate.
 As is the case in many scenarios, “day trips” don’t always take the full day, some may take just half a day.
 Certain companies guarantee a minimum hourly pay rate if a single day trip falls in this category.
 Multiple day trip pay is often calculated in the same way.
 If a driver takes a trip that runs for multiple days, he or she is likely to be paid at the same rate as a single day trip.
 Charter trips differ slightly, as a driver’s rate is usually on an hourly basis.
 The hourly wage is likely to have a top rate.
 At most companies, drivers are also eligible for additional bonus pay.
 This additional compensation is dependent on both individual performance and overall company performance.

-A driver’s salary and compensation is based off of a range of job duties and responsibilities specific to each individual employer.
+A driver’s salary and compensation is based on a range of job duties and responsibilities specific to each individual employer.
 The charter bus industry has the third highest level of employment within the occupation title, and the highest concentration of employment within that occupation title.
 As both a state and a national trend, bus driver employment is expected to grow nine percent by the year 2022.
 The job opportunities for becoming a motorcoach operator are very favorable.
 With the need for more drivers, a strong base pay rate, and opportunities for growth, the career holds great potential for those who find it fitting.